ministryofjustice/opg-docker-monitoring/README.md

 - SENSU_CLIENT_CHECKS_BASE_LOADSHORTTERM_SUBDUEBEGIN=5AM UTC
 - SENSU_CLIENT_CHECKS_BASE_LOADSHORTTERM_SUBDUEEND=7PM UTC

+NOTE: BOTH must be supplied (BEGIN and END) or neither.

 #### Default subdue

 If you want to set a global subdue window for all checks, you can use the following variables: